jpdarela/LuaEnv/README.md

 .\setup.ps1 -Help  # Show help for the setup script
 ```
+#### Adding LuaEnv to PATH

-Add the ~/.luaenv/bin directory to your PATH for easier access to the CLI commands.
+While the `setup.ps1` script can prompt to add the LuaEnv bin directory to your PATH, you can also do it manually for easier access to the CLI commands.

 ```powershell
 # Add ~/.luaenv/bin to PATH for current session